wp-plugins/updraftplus/readme.txt

 * FEATURE: Options in the "Backup Now" dialog to exclude files or database from the backup
 * FEATURE: Use binary mysqldump, if available, for much faster dumps of large tables
 * FEATURE: Restorer now handles hand-moved non-default WP site directories (where they differ from the website base directory)
+* FEATURE: New Ελληνική  / Greek translation (el): Κώστας Θερμογιάννης (Kostas Thermoyiannis) - http://tovivlio.net
 * FIX: Under certain conditions, the report email could wrongly state that files were included in a db-only backup
 * FIX: Fix a JavaScript error in Internet Explorer 8
 * FIX: Remove bogus warning about W3TC object cache
 * FIX: Under very unusual circumstances, it was still possible for multiple backup jobs to occur
 * FIX: For non-English installs, the email indicating backup success sometimes failed to send
+* TWEAK: Amazon S3 backend now can use WP proxy settings (if any)
 * TWEAK: All multisite settings pages have now been moved to the network admin section
 * TWEAK: Internationalised the add-ons management page (Premium)
 * TWEAK: Switch zip engines from ZipArchive earlier if it appears to be broken